 - Consent for Photography/Videography (signed by teen and parent/guardian)

-- Confidentiality and Non-Disclosure Statement (signed by teen and parent/guardian)
+- Confidentiality and Non-disclosure Agreement (signed by teen)

 - TB Consent Form (signed by teen and parent/guardian)